Neural gas: Incremental growing neural gas

-Another neural gas variant inspired in the GNG algorithm is the incremental growing neural gas (IGNG).
+Another neural gas variant inspired by the GNG algorithm is the incremental growing neural gas (IGNG).
 The authors propose the main advantage of this algorithm to be "learning new data (plasticity) without degrading the previously trained network and forgetting the old input data (stability)."

 Growing when required

 Having a network with a growing set of nodes, like the one implemented by the GNG algorithm was seen as a great advantage, however some limitation on the learning was seen by the introduction of the parameter λ, in which the network would only be able to grow when iterations were a multiple of this parameter.
 The proposal to mitigate this problem was a new algorithm, the Growing When Required network (GWR), which would have the network grow more quickly, by adding nodes as quickly as possible whenever the network identified that the existing nodes would not describe the input well enough.